Authentication

 The Realer API keys used to authenticate control device requests are client_id and client_secret, which must be provided via HTTP Basic Authentication.
 You can view and manage your control device API keys in the Realer Dashboard when you are signed in as a user.
 If you do not have control device API keys, you can get them.

-Your client credentials can issue device access tokens, so be sure to keep them secure.
-Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.
+Your client credentials can issue device access tokens, so keep them secure.
+Do not share secret API keys in publicly accessible areas such as GitHub or client-side code.

 The OAuth token endpoint issues Bearer access tokens for the canonical device API.
 Use the returned access token for iot/v1 device requests as Authorization: Bearer <access_token>.